 This song had a rolling and rocking upbeat pace, with brass and the backing singers, Fischer and Fowler, jumping onboard.
 The legendary Richards inevitably got a great hand at the end of his ‘solo’ spot.

-I wish I’d taken the opportunity to count how many guitars were used through the whole show but both Ronnie and Keef seemed to have armfuls with them.
+I wish I’d had the opportunity to count how many guitars were used through the whole show but both Ronnie and Keef seemed to have armfuls with them.

 Next flames on the mammoth stadium screens signalled Sympathy For the Devil from the band, with customary athletic dance moves from Mick.
 On the tune Ronnie jammed with the technically gifted bassist Jones.